S501-Tanakh: The Beginnings of Judaism and the Jewish People

 Classes will be held once a week on Sunday mornings at 10:30 ET.
 We will meet via Zoom for a live two and a half (2.5) hour interactive webinar.

-Full participation in video conferences, online discussion threads, and a final paper.
+Full participation in video conferences, online discussion threads, a midterm exam, and a final paper.
 I may also occasionally assign each student the responsibility of preparing and presenting some of the day’s assigned reading to the class.